 The School Council also takes forward initiatives and school projects.
-In particular, the Council successfully instigated the need for a new type of reading pack which came into effect in 2014.
-Recently, the School Council received approval for the introduction of school mascots which involved developing and managing a competition to design a Key Stage One and Key Stage Two mascot.
+In particular, the Council successfully instigated the need for a new type of reading pack and received approval for the introduction of school mascots which involved developing and managing a competition to design a Key Stage One and Key Stage Two mascot.

 In the words of the School Councillors, their role is to help their peers to:

 - enjoy and feel empowered by their education;

 - feel that their school responds to their needs;